velocitygrowth/controlled-responsive-images/README.md

 ### Define a section

-Use the `cri/register_sections` hook for when to register your sections.
+Use the `cri/register_sections` hook to know when to register your sections.
 Call the `register_responsive_image_section` function to register sections.

-The `sizes` defined the max-width of the section's container at a specific screen size.
+The `sizes` property defines the max-width of the section's container at a specific screen size.
-You can have multiple sizes, but you are required to have one rule with a `screen_min_width` and `section_max_width`.
+You can have multiple sizes, but you are required to have one rule with a `screen_min_width` but without `section_max_width`.

 ```php
 <?php